 2016 — David Ortiz became the oldest player ever to hit 30 homers in a season, but the Tampa Bay Rays came back from a three-run deficit to beat Boston 4-3 in 11 innings.
 The 40-year-old designated hitter connected for a two-run home run off starting pitcher Matt Andriese during the first inning.

-1922 — In one of the wildest games, the Cubs beat the Phillies 26-23.
+1922 — In one of the wildest games ever played, the Cubs beat the Phillies 26-23.
 The Cubs led 25-6 in the fourth inning, but held on as the game ended with the Phillies leaving the bases loaded.

 1934 — Detroit’s Schoolboy Rowe won his 16th consecutive game with a 4-2 triumph over the Washington Senators.
 Rowe singled in the winning run in the ninth inning.

 1952 — Detroit’s Virgil Trucks pitched his second no-hitter of the season, a 1-0 gem over New York at Yankee Stadium.
 The Tigers committed two errors and Trucks walked one batter and struck out eight.
 It was the last victory of the season for Trucks, who finished with a 5-19 record.